dixslyf/mnist-digits-nb-nn/report/report.typ

 where `n` is the number of images in the array —
 `n` differs for `x_train`, `x_val` and `x_test`
 as they each have a different number of images.
+The second and third dimensions (both with size `28`) represent the pixels.
+Each pixel's value ranges from 0 to 255.

 Each `x` file has a corresponding `y` file containing the labels for the images.